 4) The Better Brain Solution: How to Start Now–at Any Age–to Reverse and Prevent Insulin Resistance of the Brain, Sharpen Cognitive Function, and Avoid Memory Loss – by Steven Masley

-Before reading this book I was healthy, fit and prided myself in optimal condition.
-I was far from it.
+Before reading this book I was healthy, fit and prided myself on my lifestyle.
+After reading this book I realized I was far from it.
 My daily eating plan consisted of 55% carbs, 25% protein and 20% fat.
 I thought this was the best way to maintain a great physique and my body did look great.
 But it turned out that I was consuming way more carbs than necessary and not enough smart fats.
 Fats that were essential for optimal brain health and to be a peak performer.

 This is one book I think everyone should read.
 It will literally change your life.
-And I am forever grateful for that podcast that led me to this book.
+And I am forever grateful for the podcast that led me to this book.

 I have always been an admirer of Richard.
 This was one of those books I came across by chance at my local bookstore (Chapter Indigo).
 I had a few hours to kill while waiting for my friend to arrive when I saw this book and began reading.
 I was absolutely hooked on after reading a few pages.
 This book is very unconventional when it comes to leadership strategies and everything that has worked for Branson and Virgin.
 I love every point of wisdom Richard shares in this book.
 As I was only staring my startup at the time, this book was fundamental to the culture I wanted to cultivate in my newly fledgeling company.

 Branson has always been an out of the box thinker and a master marketer.
 He had taken on ventures when conventional wisdom would have said don’t do it.
-Whether it is in starting a new airline when everyone other airline was struggling to make a profit or starting a bank when banks struggled in England, Branson and his team have come out on top and have drastically changed industries they are part of.
+Whether it is in starting a new airline, when everyone other airline was struggling to make a profit or starting a bank when banks were struggling in England… Branson and his team have come out on top and have drastically changed industries they are part of.
 In The Virgin Way, Richard talks about how the leadership style used by him and at Virgin led to great results.
 I keep going back to this book over and over again to incorporate similar leadership qualities in myself.

 Lincoln has been one of my all-time heroes.
 The stories of him and the rise of honest Abe has always fascinated me.
 That is why I try to read every biography of Lincoln I can get my hands on.
 Doris Goodwin’s biography of Lincoln by analyzing Lincoln and his four rivals, in my opinion, is the best biography on Abe Lincoln ever written.
 Goodwin masterfully highlights Lincoln’s character that helped him rise above his more privileged and accomplished rivals.
 I absolutely love Lincoln and this book does justices to his legacy.
 The author not only highlights his extraordinary character but also goes in depth into his flaws.
 An extraordinary book.